kiwiirc/irc-framework/docs/events.md

 **whowas**

-The response root includes the latest data `historical[0]` to maintain backwards compatibility.
+The response root includes the latest data from `whowas[0]` to maintain backwards compatibility.
-The `historical` array contains all RPL_WHOWASUSER responses with the newest being first.
+The `whowas` array contains all RPL_WHOWASUSER responses with the newest being first.

 If the requested user was not found, `error` will contain 'no_such_nick'.